 CNATCA is mobilizing the corridor's assets and resources to spark

 CNATCA seeks to provide a collaborative framework to address economic issues, accomplish greater continental unity, encourage the continued economic integration between the three North American countries, and foster greater collective involvement in the emerging global economy.

 Autonomous Friendly Corridor

 The Autonomous Friendly Corridor will be an area designated and regulated for the use of unmanned vehicles in commerce.
-The proposed corridor would be 15-20 miles wide and stretch from North Dakota to Texas, and possibility into Canada and/or Mexico.
-Land based autonomous vehicles will be allowed to move cargo on approved roadways and air based vehicles must stay within the confines of the airspace provided.
+The proposed corridor would be 15 to 20 miles wide and stretch from North Dakota to Texas, and possibly into Canada and/or Mexico.
+Land-based autonomous vehicles will be allowed to move cargo on approved roadways, and air-based vehicles will have to stay within the confines of the airspace provided.

 A series of “Land Ports” will be developed within the corridor approximately 200 miles apart.
-These “Land Ports” will have the ability to fuel, service autonomous vehicles, and add or remove cargo.
-They will also have areas available for UAVs to land, along with support services for them.
+These “Land Ports” will have the ability to fuel and service autonomous vehicles and add or remove cargo.
+They will also have areas available for unmanned air vehicles (UAVs) to land, along with support services for them.

 CNATCA will champion the states in the corridor to adopt regulation to allow this technology to be used and flourish.

 An autonomous vehicle is a vehicle capable of fulfilling the human transportation capabilities of a traditional vehicle.
 They are able to sense their environment via radar, lidar, GPS, and computer vision and navigate without human input.
 Advanced control systems interpret sensory information to identify navigation paths, as well as obstacles and signage.